North American Soccer League: Financial problems and contraction

 At the close of the 1981 season five teams folded, with another two teams—the L.A.
-Aztecs and Minnesota Kicks—later folding during the 1981-82 offseason after failing to find buyers.
+Aztecs and Minnesota Kicks—later folding during the 1981–82 offseason after failing to find buyers.
 NASL shrank from 21 teams to 14.

 Many of these new owners were not soccer savvy, and once the perceived popularity started to decline, they got out as quickly as they got in.

 Over-expansion without sufficient vetting of ownership groups was a huge factor in the death of the league.
 Once the league started growing, new franchises were awarded quickly, and it doubled in size in a few years, peaking at 24 teams.
 Many have suggested that cash-starved existing owners longed for their share of the expansion fee charged of new owners, even though Forbes Magazine reported this amount as being only $100,000.

 Decline and demise

 With the league declining rapidly in the early 1980s and losing many franchises, the NASL made several changes in an attempt to keep going.
 Phil Woosnam, who had served as NASL Commissioner since 1969 and had been a strong proponent of expansion during the 1970s, was removed by the league's 14 owners in April 1982 by a reported 11–3 vote.
-NASL tried to help bring the 1986 World Cup to the United States after Colombia withdrew from its commitment to host, but FIFA decided in 1983 to award the hosting of the 1986 FIFA World Cup to Mexico, rather than the U.S. In early 1984, NASL reached a collective bargaining agreement with the NASL Players Association that included a $825,000 salary cap to be achieved by annual 10% reductions, and a reduction in roster sizes from 28 to 19.
+The NASL tried to help bring the 1986 World Cup to the United States after Colombia withdrew from its commitment to host, but FIFA decided in 1983 to award the hosting of the 1986 FIFA World Cup to Mexico, rather than the U.S. In early 1984, NASL reached a collective bargaining agreement with the NASL Players Association that included a $825,000 salary cap to be achieved by annual 10% reductions, and a reduction in roster sizes from 28 to 19.

 The league lasted until the 1984 NASL season with only nine teams taking the field.
 On March 28, 1985, the NASL suspended operations for the 1985 season, when only the Minnesota Strikers and Toronto Blizzard were interested in playing.
 At the time, the league planned to relaunch in 1986.

 Of those final nine teams, the Chicago Sting, Minnesota Strikers, New York Cosmos, and San Diego Sockers joined the Major Indoor Soccer League for its 1984–85 season.
 The Tulsa Roughnecks independently played 11 matches in 1985, before suspending operations on July 17.
 The Golden Bay Earthquakes and Tampa Bay Rowdies managed to survive as independent franchises until they joined the WSA and AISA respectively.
 The Rowdies were the last surviving NASL franchise to play outdoor soccer, lasting until February 1994.
 The Sockers were the final league franchise to dissolve.
 They survived playing exclusively indoor soccer until 1996.